wp-plugins/jm-twitter-cards/readme.txt

 4. player cards validator ( I did not apply for player cards cause I do not have SSL )
 5. gallery cards validator

+== Other notes ==

+4.3 brings new filter for your convenience if you're a developer :
+* `jm_tc_get_excerpt`
+* `jm_tc_source_image`
+* `jm_tc_card_type`

 == Changelog ==

+= 4.3 =
+* 09 Mar 2014
+* Fix a typo that triggered notice with undefined var
+* Provide filters a lot of new filters for developers see Other notes
+* Fix unsaved values on attachment, actually wordpress got its own hook for saving values for meta box
+* By default image source will be grabbed from the attached file URL because most of the time it's about images.
+* If you need to set imager for other mime types just use the meta box and set it with external URL section
+* Add upload button for external URL section in meta box
+* Add different hanles for scripts and styles in admin which is actually a better idea
+* Put the entire code on github : https://github.com/TweetPressFr/jm-twitter-cards

 = 4.2 =
 * 04 Mar 2014